 - 1. All applicants must be at least 17 years of age and have a high school diploma, GED or its equivalent.
-The admissions representative may refer applicants who have not attained a high school diploma, GED or its equivalent to an agency where they may obtain one. - High School graduation, GED, high school and postsecondary GPAs must be substantiated by official transcripts and original diploma. - High School graduation must be from an accredited high school.
-Foreign transcripts must be translated, evaluated and certified equivalent to a 12th grade US education. - An applicant from CCI (student/alumni of other CCI programs) and/or an applicant reapplying to the nursing program must have met all financial obligations to CCI to be eligible for readmission.
+The admissions representative may refer applicants who have not attained a high school diploma, GED or its equivalent to an agency where they may obtain one. - o High School graduation, GED, high school and postsecondary GPAs must be substantiated by official transcripts and original diploma. - o High School graduation must be from an accredited high school.
+Foreign transcripts must be translated, evaluated and certified equivalent to a 12th grade US education. - o An applicant from CCI (student/alumni of other CCI programs) and/or an applicant reapplying to the nursing program must have met all financial obligations to CCI to be eligible for readmission.
 Readmission to the registered nursing program is limited to one time.
 Student may not exceed two (2) enrollments into CCI. - The individual must resubmit an application, transcripts of past and additional college courses as well as a plan for success. - 2.
-The application process includes: - Completion of the registered nursing program application. - \$30.00 processing fee. - TEAS (VI) for RN scores above 72% are preferred. - Submission of the following documents: - Transcripts: Official college transcripts to verify general education courses, vocational nursing courses or previous degree courses must be submitted with the application.
+The application process includes: - o Completion of the registered nursing program application. - o \$30.00 processing fee. - NLN-PAX for RN composite scores above 103 are required with a minimum score of 50 for each category. - Submission of the following documents: